open-goal/jak-project/docs/progress-notes/jak2/etie.md

 For the first problem, I think I should still have a single draw list for the entire TIE tree, but just add more categories.
 For example `NORMAL_ENVMAP` should be split into `NORMAL_ENVMAP_FIRST_PASS` and `NORMAL_ENVMAP_SECOND_PASS`.
 The `Tie3AnotherCategory` renderer assigned to first pass will be responsible for also handling the second pass.

 For the second problem, I think I can guess what's happening.
-Usually the alpha channel is used for "alpha test", which is a discrete "draw/don't draw" decision.
+Usually the alpha channel is used for "alpha test", which is a discrete "draw/don't draw" decision per pixel.
 This is useful for some textures that have totally see-through parts (eg: leafy things).
 For envmapped stuff, I think they turn off alpha test, and this ends up getting used as an "envmap multiplier".

 This reminds me of a third problem, which is that the trans/alpha/water TIE buckets may have different renderer settings that are not properly reflected anywhere.